- What is an ITIN?

 If you have any questions about certain fields on the forms, you can leave them blank.
 However, please fill out as many of the blanks as possible before coming to the appointment.
 There are sample forms available on the link above.
 Please make sure to follow the instructions closely to prevent application delays,

-At the appointment, OIA will provide you with a signed copy of the W-7 (ITIN application document).
-You will need to provide this signed W-7 to your department's HR or financial office and/or may need to upload the document to Workday to receive your scholarship or award.
+- Provide this signed W-7 to your department's HR or Dean of Student's office.
 If you have any questions about where or how to submit your signed W-7, please follow up with your department directly.
 A good place to start is the person or office who instructed you that you needed an ITIN.
+See more information in our receiving your award section below.

 OIA helps submit your ITIN application, but you will receive your award and manage all other paperwork with your department directly.
 You do not need to have the actual ITIN number to receive your award, but you must have proof you applied for the number (the signed W-7).
 To receive your award, you must submit your signed W-7 copy (provided at your ITIN appointment) to your department's HR person or financial office and/or may need to upload the W-7 to Workday.